vr-components/vr-scene/README.md

 - HUD elements are clickable.
 - The position of the selected hud element can be changed with x, y UI sliders
 - The distance, lat, long values change the HUD position
+- The position of the objects can be also changed by modyfing the attributes of the DOM elements

 ## Markup